Skip to content

 }

-Tip 1: AWS ELB Metrics are divided into four types based on the type of load balancer:
+Tip 1: AWS ELB measurement sets are divided into four types based on different load balancers:

-1. Application ELB corresponds to the metric set aws_aelb
+1. Application ELB corresponds to the measurement set aws_aelb

-2. Network ELB corresponds to the metric set aws_nelb
+2. Network ELB corresponds to the measurement set aws_nelb

-3. Gateway ELB corresponds to the metric set aws_gelb
+3. Gateway ELB corresponds to the measurement set aws_gelb

-4. Classic ELB corresponds to the metric set aws_elb
+4. Classic ELB corresponds to the measurement set aws_elb

 Tip 2: The value of tags.name is determined in two ways:

-1. For Classic Load Balancers, take the LoadBalancerName field.
+1. For Classic Load Balancers, the LoadBalancerName field is used.

-2. For Application, Network, and Gateway Load Balancers, extract the ending part of the load balancer ARN (LoadBalancerArn).
+2. For Application, Network, and Gateway Load Balancers, the end part of the load balancer ARN (LoadBalancerArn) is used.

 `LoadBalancerArn` is `arn:awS-cn:elasticloadbalancing:cn-northwest-1:xxxx1335135:loadbalancer/net/k8s-forethou-kodongin-xxxxa46f01/xxxxe75ae81d08c2`